-Item Rub Item Rubric 2 points The student creates a concept for a ceramic sculpture, which includes a sketch of the idea and clippings of two or more printed pieces of media that inspired the idea.
-1 point The student creates a concept for a ceramic sculpture, which includes a sketch of the idea but no clippings of printed pieces of media that inspired the idea.
-OR The student creates a concept for a ceramic sculpture, which includes clippings of two or more printed pieces of media that inspired the idea but no sketch of the intended piece.
+Item Rub Item Rubric 2 points The student creates the concept for a ceramic sculpture, which includes a sketch of the idea and clippings of two or more printed pieces of media that inspired the idea.
+1 point The student creates the concept for a ceramic sculpture, which includes a sketch of the idea.
+OR The student creates the concept for a ceramic sculpture, which includes clippings of two or more printed pieces of media that inspired the idea but no sketch of the intended piece.
 0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.